 I'm not the craftiest person.
-But once in a while, I know that I have the skills to tackle something simple.
-Plus, he really wanted a peace sign dream catcher and I couldn't find one anywhere.
+But once in a while, I know that I have the basic skills to tackle something simple.
+Yarn crafts are one area that shine.
+And I know this is easy to recreate for other beginners.

-I loved this peach colored hoop I found at my Joann's craft store.
+I loved this peach-colored hoop I found at my Joann's craft store.
 But Amazon has a lot of colors too.
 And there is something to be said for the simplicity of the standard wooden hoops.

 But for a kid's room, a colored hoop is awesome!

-For this craft, I wanted to use something a little bit thicker.
-You can use the really thin, regular yarn, but it won't look quite as full, or it will take you double the time to double up on the yarn.
+For this craft, I wanted to use yarn that was a little bit thicker than you typically find in kid's crafts.
+You can use regular, thin yarn, but it won't look quite as full, or it will take you to double the time to double up on the yarn.

 - Cut about 40 lengths of string approximately 2-3 feet long.
 They don't need to be exact, as you can see from the image below the bottom is uneven.